AlainParadis/HEAL610/lit-review.md

 The region's employers have challenges all their own, financial, workload and staffing constraints being chief among them.
 Furthermore, they may be faced with more bureaucratic, inflexible and time-consuming institutional processes than they are used to when dealing with the college.
 The Graphic Design program is primarily concerned with the curriculum rather than relevance to practice.
 The college also has its own culture and language which may not be particularly intelligible to an outsider {% cite lester_work-integrated_2016 %} Employers also need to manage student and college expectations as to placement duration, and the type of projects they undertake while at work.
 Student quality is also an unpredictable factor for employers {% cite clayton_australias_2019 %}, {% cite jackson_employer_2017 %}, {% cite sattler_work-integrated_2011 %}.

-A common complaint reported from employers' perspectives is that they perceive institutions as bureaucratic and slow, inflexible, not understanding the needs and timetables of business, concerned with academic curricula and theory-driven teaching rather than relevance to practice, and steeped in their own language, which may differ between institutions and not be particularly precise or intelligible

 #### Importance to the College

 Embedding WIL pays dividends to faculty as it does for the institution as a whole.
 For Algonquin College, incorporating meaningful experiential learning opportunities keeps students engaged academically, reducing dropout rates {% cite billett_realising_2009 %}, {% cite mcbeath_work-integrated_2018 %}, {% cite parker_differential_2016 %}.
 A robust WIL program positions the institution as a leader in experiential education, attracting prospective students and industry partners alike {% cite mcrae_work-integrated_2018 %}, {% cite patrick_wil_2008 %}, {% cite sachs_2017_2017 %}, {% cite stirling_practical_2024 %}.
 Embedded WIL supports the college’s commitment to preparing graduates for the workforce while fulfilling its mandate under the Ontario Colleges of Applied Arts and Technology Act {% cite canlii_ontario_2017 %}.
 It is a vehicle for facilitating strong partnerships with industry which lead to better engagement and retention rates {% cite ferns_driving_2016 %}, {% cite patrick_wil_2008 %}.
 Though in the National Capital Region, the college faces the challenge of placing fairly large student cohorts with a finite number of employers.
 The program is reliant on a limited number of employers that are prepared to host students.